 To find out more about growing dahlias, see our ‘what you need to know about growing dahlias’ post.

 And for more ideas and inspiration on grouping pots, see 5 ways to use garden planters, plus potscaping tips.
+There are also some brilliant pot tips in garden designer Shaun Mooney’s rented garden, which is entirely pots.
 And, of course, because plants like dahlias are dormant in winter, here’s some inspiration on what to put in your pots in winter!

 And it’s worth remembering that these evergreen pots look brilliant all year round.